Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 #### MITRE ATT&CK® Techniques

-- [T1068](https://attack.mitre.org/techniques/T1068/): Exploitation for Privilege Escalation
+- [T1548](https://attack.mitre.org/techniques/T1068/): Exploitation for Privilege Escalation

-  Description: Exploit a software vulnerability to gain elevated privileges.
+  Description: Adversaries may circumvent mechanisms designed to control elevate privileges to gain higher-level permissions.
+Most modern systems contain native elevation control mechanisms that are intended to limit privileges that a user can perform on a machine.
+Authorization has to be granted to specific users in order to perform tasks that can be considered of higher risk.
+An adversary can perform several methods to take advantage of built-in control mechanisms in order to escalate privileges on a system.

   Justification: Insecure plugin design often results in insufficient access control, making it easier for attackers to escalate privileges.